 There is a lot of anime that is wildly inappropriate, but there is also a lot of anime that is for kids.
 A ton of anime exists that is romantic or fantastical or science fiction-y or whatever.
 I would say start with these three I’ve mentioned, and then you can branch out from there.

-Okay now that I have written possibly the longest post ever on my blog, let me know what you think!
+Let me know what you think!
 Try the shows!
 Get back to me!
 I need people to talk to about these because my husband and I have exhausted all possible talking points!
 K bye!

 That is all